 27.11.1 When a Looping Line is immediately preceded or followed by one or more rolls (i.e., rolls not centered on a straight line), there may be a pause between the roll and Looping Line.

-27.11.2 If the pause between the roll and Looping Line is substantially more than necessary, deduct at least one (1) point.
+27.11.2 Any pause between the roll and Looping Line must be short.

 27.12 Looping Lines with Integrated Rolls